vatstack/openapi/README.md

 # Vatstack OpenAPI Specification

-This repository contains OpenAPI 3.0 specifications for Vatstack’s API.
+This repository contains the OpenAPI 3.0 Specification (OAS) for Vatstack’s API.